Last factual update: 1 June 2026. Link update: 8 June 2026.

 Families should be cautious.

-Chichén Itzá is already a hot, exposed, and tiring site for children.
+Chichén Itzá is already hot, exposed, and tiring for children.
 Adding uncertainty at the gate makes the day harder.

 When will Chichén Itzá reopen?

-If your trip depends on Chichén Itzá, keep checking until the morning of your visit.
+If your visit depends on Chichén Itzá, keep checking until the morning of your visit anyway.

 No. Do not cancel a whole Yucatán trip because of this closure.